Learn

 Cards: 10 sentence prompts

-Instead of memorizing a single formula, the learner returns to the explanation and examples over time.
+Instead of memorizing one formula, the learner returns to explanation and examples over time.

 Example: listening and video lessons